yellobyte/DDS-FunctionGenerator-with-AD9833/README.md

 By default, turning the encoder knob will change the output signal immediately.
 For example, changing the output level from 0.5Vpp up to 6.00Vpp requires a few full turns of the knob and therefore will take a few seconds.
 Means the output level will rise steadily.

-However, sometimes when testing the automatic gain control (AGC) of audio input stages for example, it requires a signal that rises instantaneously .
+However, sometimes, when testing the automatic gain control (AGC) of audio input stages for example, it requires a signal that rises instantaneously .
 No problem!
 Switch off the device and have the encoder knob pressed for two seconds while switching power back on.
 After that, changing a single setting (waveform, level or frequency) on the display will not affect the output signal.
 Only after pressing the knob shortly (<0.5s) will the new setting appear at the output.

 ![github](https://github.com/yellobyte/DDS-FunctionGenerator-with-AD9833/raw/main/Doc/OpenCase.jpg)